"godoc" doesnt' work on my system.(I'm using ubuntu 13.04)

 You may need to set Go Paths.
 Then you can test your install.

-should be usable now.
+export PATH=$PATH:/usr/local/go/bingo versiongodoc should be usable now.

-This worked for me (I prefer to install Go by hand in /usr/local/go
+This worked for me (I prefer to install Go by hand in /usr/local/go):

-$ sudo -iroot# unset GOPATHroot# go get golang.org/x/tools/cmd/godocroot# which godoc/usr/local/go/bin/godoc
+$ sudo -iroot# unset GOPATHroot# go get golang.org/x/tools/cmd/godocroot# which godoc/usr/local/go/bin/godocCheers!

 For Fedora: